 PayPal Payflow Link

-With Payflow Link, your customers are directed to a special PayPal page within X-Cart to complete checkout.
+With Payflow Link, your customers are directed to a PayPal page within X-Cart to complete checkout.
 All transactions are processed in real-time.
 You can customize the look and feel of the PayPal checkout pages to reflect your store design.
-Payflow Link supports a large set of automated fraud protection tools, including the Card Security Code (CSC).
+In addition, Payflow Link supports a large set of automated fraud protection tools, including the Card Security Code (CSC).

-If your Web site processes more than 500 transactions per month, you should consider using Payflow Pro, PayPal’s high-performance Internet payment solution.
+If your Website processes more than 500 transactions per month, you should consider using Payflow Pro, PayPal's high-performance Internet payment solution.

-PayPal powered by Braintree
+PayPal Powered by Braintree